 * online database: AHR Net - look for Art + Architecture Profiles

 NOTE: There are countless other resources for tracking down information about an artist or architect, including the NYPL Artists' File on microfilm (MICROFICHE 42), the Museum of Modern Art artists files (MICROFICHE 7, and accompanying guide, N6490 .M945 1993, and via a search in MOMA's online catalog for more recent material), periodical indexes (Art & Architecture Source, etc.), and/or simply doing a Google search on the Web.
-Marquand also has ephemeral files of un-cataloged exhibition and dealer catalogs arranged by artist name or city/institution.
-See also lists of websites on another research guide.
+Marquand also has files of un-cataloged art ephemera arranged by artist name or city/institution (See lists under Art Ephemera on Marquand's website under Collections).
+See also lists of websites on this research guide.

 Fun fact: PUL does not subscribe to the full version of askART, a resource for auction records, biographies and much more, but the biographies are available in full on FRIDAYS.
 Visit www.askart.com .